 Notable earlier work includes: Charra in Matrix Revolutions (Actor – Time Warner, AOL); The Crucible (Actor – Elizabeth Proctor, Sydney Theatre Company Dir: Marion Potts), Home and Away (Actor); Aperture: Life at Three Different Speeds (Actor / co-writer – Tamarama Rock Surfers); Ruby (Actor – country Q films)

-Emma Roberts is a freelance performer, director and Stillpoint associate artist.
-Emma co-created and directed The Art of Catastrophe with Rachel Blackman in 2007/8.
-Emma collaborated on the movement score for the remount of Triptych: Three Attempts at Love and was Movement director for Moon Project.
-Emma has been an influential associate for all of Stillpoint’s work.
+Emma Roberts is a freelance artist, movement director and movement facilitator.
+For Stillpoint, Emma co-created and directed The Art of Catastrophe with Rachel Blackman in 2007/8, collaborated on the movement score for the remount of Triptych: Three Attempts at Love and was Movement director for Moon Project.
+Emma’s artistic philosophy and unique approach to somatic practise has profoundly informed all of Stillpoint’s work.